Thursday, 29 December 2022

 One area where a High Frequency Vocabulary approach would be useful would be if pupils were learning through reading or listening to lots of rich authentic materials.
 So a syllabus based on a secure knowledge of non topic words, word classes other than nouns, words which have more of a role in sentence building than in their own meaning, words with a core meaning but multiple other uses (such as "de").
 The words which make up the majority of most texts, as NCELP often say.
 This would make so much sense if our pupils were exposed to a diet of books, stories, non fiction, documentaries.
 The texts would be a good and natural source of the high frequency words.
 And the high frequency words would be the key to understanding the texts and not just guessing at meaning from cognates and topic words.
 BUT, the OFSTED approach is that we should be very cautious with authentic or even modified texts.
 Pupils should be exposed to texts which are artificially (synthetically) created to model and rehearse the language and grammar patterns pupils are learning.
 They want us to believe pupils read by parsing known grammar and vocabulary to arrive at meaning.
 So again, the High Frequency Vocabulary approach is incompatible with other aspects of this project.

 There are other arguments too.
 In the US, teachers fight against the idea that there exists Plato's ideal form of the language.
 For them, the classroom is a communicative space.
 And the language in that classroom is valid language.
 Their pupils are emerging speakers of a language, transitioning from monolingual to bilingual.
 And the language that matters is the developing language of their pupils.
 They approach this from a social justice perspective, resisting the idea of an imperialist "correct version" of the language.
 But going back to his video, Scott Thornbury resists it from a linguistic perspective.
 Having already pointed out that corpus analysis shows that language does not equal grammar + vocabulary, he goes on to say that language learning does not happen by breaking down the linguist's language in to what seem like logical chunks of grammar and predetermined vocabulary.
-You must watch the video for his omelette metaphor.
+The pupils' language is grown out of an accumulation things they are learning to understand and say.
+Which is not the same as a breakdown of the overall grammar.

 This is all good fun and I enjoy thinking about it.
 Even if I couldn't get anywhere near finding an acceptable rationale for structuring the curriculum around High Frequency Vocabulary.
 But what really counts is what happens in the classroom.
 Day in day out, we find our pupils want to communicate.
 They want to know how to say things.
 Often personal, sometimes bizarre, maybe cultural.
 Sometimes which fit in with what they can say, sometimes which just have to be learned as a chunk.
 And we wouldn't want to remove that element of language learning.
 For the pupils to be focused on what they can say and what they want to be able to say, is a good thing.
 The teacher has a vision of how their language is going to accumulate and be conceptualised.
 And may increasingly share that with the pupils.
 But when you get in the classroom, meaning and communication come first.
 Watch Scott Thornbury's omelette video and it will become clear why.
 You don't make an omelette by chopping up the body of a dead omelette.